See the price

 What Are the Main Challenges of a Holding Company in Singapore?

-Lastly, holding companies must also manage financial risks, such as currency fluctuations, interest rate changes, and market volatility, as their revenue often depends on investments.
-The challenge lies in ensuring stable returns while safeguarding the value of their assets over the long term.
+• Handling financial risks: Holding companies must manage risks such as currency fluctuations, interest rate changes, and market volatility, as their revenue often depends on investments.
+The challenge is to ensure stable returns while protecting assets over the long term.

 Summary